 In a Guillotine League, the lowest-scoring team(s) are eliminated each week.
 Eliminated team counts vary depending on the specific league configuration.
-When a team is eliminated, all of its players become free agents.
 When a team is eliminated, its entire roster of players becomes free agents, eligible to be acquired by the rest of the league.

 There are no head-to-head matchups or win/loss records; the league continues until one team remains or a designated playoff format determines the winner.
 Depending on the chosen cut setting, such as slow chop or double chop, there may be weeks where no teams or multiple teams are eliminated.